shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 - plot relevancy - only add essentials that matter. to much - boring, to little - implausible
 - every question brought by the plot is an promise , keep best to keep those promises
 - every step in journey should bring you little bit to final
-- sense of progress from bbullet point to bullet point > sections.
+- sense of progress from ballet point to bullet point > sections.
-- moment gfoal reach storuy is over
+- moment goal reach story is over

-Memorable moments:
+- Promise > Progress > Payoff

+###### Introduction / Beginning
-- **Beginning** - to engage
+- to engage
+- roznicza miedzy pokazywaniem tajemnicy / wprowadzaniem motywów a randomem
+- cold open (start in adventure)

+###### Peak / Twist

-- **Peak** -  (tentpole - most expensive mom)
+- **** -  (tentpole - most expensive mom)

+###### End / Payoff
+- payoff should give u everything from premise of beginning character how will change
-- **End** - brain reference to those experience and have impact to long term memory
+- brain reference to those experience and have impact to long term memory